 COMMISSIONED OFFICER CORPS

-A person who joins Fleet service who is already a citizen of the Citadel Confederacy is automatically placed in officer training at the Academy.
+A person who joins Fleet service who is already a citizen of the Situdel Confederacy is automatically placed in officer training at the Academy.
 The officer corps is responsible for overseeing the enlisted ranks in their departments and are given command training in order to serve as mission leaders and commanders aboard starships and space stations.

 Every away mission is overseen by an officer.
 They are expected to utilize their expertise to efficiently and professionally make sure that the mission goals are accomplished to the benefit of the Fleet and the people of the galaxy.